 The edible part of this tropical American plant is actually an enlarged taproot; it develops underground like a beet and tastes something like a sweet water chestnut.
 This makes a very attractive vine, twining to 14 ft. high or more; has luxuriant deep green foliage and upright spikes of pretty, sweet pea–shaped purple or violet flowers in summer.
 Leaves have three leaflets.

 Cultivate jicama for its edible root in Hawaii and along the Gulf Coast, and as an ornamental elsewhere.
 Plants produce poor quality roots in Southern California, and you’ll usually get only foliage and flowers in Northern California.

-Roots enlarge in fall as days begin to grow shorter, but weather must stay warm to produce a good crop; harvest them before first frost in regions where frosts are likely (if you're fortunate enough to get a crop).
-In frost-free areas, you can leave them in the ground until they're needed.
+Roots enlarge in fall as days begin to grow shorter, but weather must stay warm to produce a good crop; harvest them before the first frost in regions where frosts are likely (if you’re fortunate enough to get a crop).
+In frost-free areas, you can leave them in the ground until they’re needed.
 Peel off the rough brown skin and eat the white flesh raw or cooked.

 These are elegant, sweetly scented, virtually everblooming roses that are relatively tender and produc...

 From Australia.
 The most commonly grown bottlebrush; most tolerant of heat, cold, and poor soils.
 Mass...

 Fruit a little larger than ‘Dancy’, with fewer seeds.
 Ripens late fall into winter; remain...